BYZANTINE ART STUDIO

-We specializing in Byzantine Iconography and complete decoration of the Orthodox and Eastern rite (Byzantine) Catholic churches:
+We specialize in Byzantine Iconography and complete decoration of the Orthodox and Eastern rite (Byzantine) Catholic churches:

 Traditional Orthodox Byzantine iconography of all Byzantine and Slavic classical styles: Greko-Byzantine iconography, Russian iconography, Serbian iconographic style etc.